Facts and questions

 • Age – male HPV-related cancer risk increases with age.

 • Weakened immune systems – people who are immunocompromised.
-For example, people with HIV or AIDS, organ transplant recipients, or people who are taking certain medications that suppress the immune system are at an increased risk of genital HPV infection.
+For example, people with HIV or AIDS, organ transplant recipients, or people who are taking certain medications that suppress the immune system are at an increased risk of persistent HPV infection.

 • Men who have sex with men are at increased risk of HPV infection and HPV-related disease.
 The incidence of anal cancer in men who have sex with men is more than 30 times higher than men who don’t have sex with other men.